Nonparametric estimation of trawl processes: Theory and applications: Applications

+For each stock and each of the approx.~450 days, we estimate the trawl function using our nonparametric estimator and present the boxplots of the resulting trawl function estimates in the figure on the left in Figures \ref{fig:Trawl_A}, \ref{fig:Trawl_DFS}, \ref{fig:Trawl_WAT} and \ref{fig:Trawl_WM}, the latter three figures are available in the Supplementary Material.

+We observe that for all four stocks, the trawl functions decrease to zero over the 10 lags of 5s intervals displayed, with DFS and WM decreasing relatively fast and A and WAT slightly more slowly.

-We can now demonstrate that our estimation method can be applied to forecasting trawl processes using the results established in Subsection \ref{sec:TheoryForecasting}.
-We now apply the predictor defined in \eqref{eq:predictor-est} to our dataset.
-We first split our dataset into a training sample of length $n:=n_{training}:=3000$ observations on the $\Delta_n=1/12$ grid, and then compute the 1-step, 2-step, $\ldots$, 20-step ahead forecasts.
-We then continue with a rolling-window forecast, where we always use a window length of $n=3000$ for the training sample length.
-Overall, we compute $3961-3000-20=941$ forecasts which are 1 to 20 steps ahead.
-For each of these 20 forecast horizons, we compute the mean squared error (MSE) and the mean absolute error (MAE) over the 941 forecasts.
+Next, we apply our estimation method to forecasting trawl processes using the results established in Subsection \ref{sec:TheoryForecasting}.
+We will describe the results for the stock Agilent Technologies (ticker: A) in the following and relegate the relevant figures for the stocks DFS, WAT and WM to the supplementary material, see Figures \ref{fig:Trawl_DFS} -- \ref{fig:ForecastRatios_WM}.
+Given that this is the first work considering nonparametric estimation methods for trawl processes, we are particularly interested in the relative performance of the two nonparametric methods we have proposed earlier, namely the trawl-function-based predictor defined in \eqref{eq:predictor-est} and the ACF-based predictor $\hat X_{t+h|t}^{\mathrm{ACF}}$.
+For each of the approx.~450 days, we split our data set into a training sample of length $n:=n_{training}:=3168$, i.e.~using 80\% of the observations, and then compute the 1-step, 2-step, $\ldots$, 10-step ahead forecasts.
+Overall, for each day, we compute $3961-3168-20=773$ forecasts, which are 1 to 10 steps ahead.
+For each day and each of these 10 forecast horizons, we compute the mean squared error (MSE) over the 773 forecasts.
+We re-estimate the model for each day and repeat the forecasting exercise.